dhurlburtusa/YourJS/README.md

 * Find a tool to ensure all files honor the .editorconfig file.

 * Document how to build this project.
 For example, what are the commands to run.

-* Create a class creation package in YJS.core.

-  - Change signature of class definition to use properties prefixed with `$` for the special purpose properties.

-  - Find an alternative to using arguments.callee.caller.
-See http://ejohn.org/blog/simple-javascript-inheritance/

 * Research to see if there is a way to easily determine if you are in strict mode.